nahi-da/YTVolume-Normalizer/README.md

 # YTVolume-Normalizer
-Normalize the volume of YouTube videos.
-Currently only supports embedded players.
-We plan to support normal players in the future.
+Normalize the volume of YouTube videos.<br>Currently only supports embedded players.<br>We plan to support normal players in the future.